dinayrore/palindromic/README.md

 # Palindromic

-The program entitled 'is_palindrome.rb' is a basic program the prompts the user to input a word, phrase, or multiple sentences and provides output as to whether or not the word, phrase, or multiple sentences are in fact palindromes (a word that is the same written forwards or backwards).
-Both 'is_palindrome.rb' and 'is_palindrome_advanced.rb' will report the same output values to the user, however, the underlying code for these programs are written differently.
-In the program 'is_palindrome_advanced.rb' a recursion method is used to loop user input.
-Currently, the program is not set to end.
-Therefore, the user may use the following shortcut keys in Terminal to end the program and clear the screen: 'control c' and 'command k.'
+The program entitled `is_palindrome.rb` is a basic program the prompts the user to input a word, phrase, or multiple sentences and provides output as to whether or not the word, phrase, or multiple sentences are in fact palindromes (a word that is the same written forwards or backwards).
+The program entitled `is_palindrome_from_txt.rb` will only run if the user provides a text file (file_name.txt) as an argument when running the Ruby program.
+Please see deployment for further instructions.
+While utilizing the program `is_palindrome.rb` the user may input any number of words, phrases, and multiple sentences to check for palindromes.
+When you are finished using the program hit the \'enter\' key to exit the program.
+While utilizing the program `is_palindrome_from_txt.rb` the only output for this program will be each line of the text file identified as either 'Is Palindrome' OR 'is NOT Palindrome.'

 ## Getting Started